-We are a self-funding campaign.
-Our funding comes from ticket sales for our meetings and donations on-line through our PayPal account.
+We are primarily a self-funding campaign.
+Our funding mostly comes from ticket sales for our meetings and donations on-line through our PayPal account.
 We have been in receipt of some larger donations or grants.

 Donations to Woman’s Place UK

 In the past three years, hundreds of individuals have funded our campaign with the average donation being £24.
 We are immensely grateful for this money and for your support.

 We are also grateful to those of you have made cash donations at our meetings.